CDProjects/Flexbox-Company-Website/README.md

 # Flexbox-Company-Website

 - A trial flexbox responsive website
-- Implemented many features that will be used in the final OTS landing page
+- Implemented many features that will be used in the final OTS landing page (another project)
 - Javascript implemented for Nav Bar hamburger menu
-- @media widths of max 812px and 460px used
+- @media widths used
 - Very promising responsive nav bar template, could be used for future projects
+- Forgive the images, the idea was to showcase the working automatic slide